aurelio-labs/semantic-router/docs/source/route_layer/sync.rst

 Checking for Synchronization
 ----------------------------

-To verify whether the local and remote instances are synchronized, you can use the `is_synced` method.
+To verify whether the local and remote instances are synchronized, you can use the `RouteLayer.is_synced` method.
 This method checks if the routes, utterances, and associated metadata in the local instance match those stored in the remote index.

-Consider that if the `sync` flag is not set (e.g. for indexes different from Pinecone), it raises an error.
-If the index supports sync feature and everything aligns, it returns `True`, indicating that the local and remote instances are synchronized, otherwise it returns `False`.
+The `is_synced` method works in two steps.
+The first is our *fast* sync check.
+The fast check creates a hash of our local route layer which is constructed
+from:

+- `encoder_type` and `encoder_name`
+- `route` names
+- `route` utterances
+- `route` description
+- `route` function schemas (if any)
+- `route` llm (if any)
+- `route` score threshold
+- `route` metadata (if any)

+The fast check then compares this hash to the hash of the remote index.
+If the hashes match, we know that the local and remote instances are synchronized and we can return `True`.
+If the hashes do not match, we need to perform a *slow* sync check.

+The slow sync check works by creating a `LayerConfig` object from the remote index and then comparing this to our local `LayerConfig` object.
+If the two objects match, we know that the local and remote instances are synchronized and we can return `True`.
+If the two objects do not match, we need to perform a diff.

+The diff works by creating a list of all the routes in the remote index and then comparing these to the routes in our local instance.
+Any differences between the remote and local routes are shown in the diff.